felix/logger/README.md

 # Simple structured logger for Go

-A simple logger package that provides levels, a number of output formats, and named sub-logs.
+A simple logger package that provides a number of output formats, and named sub-logs.
 Output formats include key/value, JSON, null and AMQP/RabbitMQ

 ## Installation